On a Pair of Diophantine Equations: Introduction

 Given $a, b\in \mathbb{N}$, the following two Diophatine equations arise in the study of cyclotomic polynomials $\Phi_{pq}(x)$ \footnote{The equations are used in calculating the midterm coefficient of $\Phi_{pq}(x)$ (see \cite[pp.\ 770]{B}).} for primes $p < q$ \cite{B}:

-Beiter \cite{B} showed that if $a, b$ are primes, then exactly one of the equations has a nonnegative solution $(x,y)$.
+Beiter \cite{B} showed that if $a, b$ are primes, then exactly one of the equations has a nonnegative integral solution $(x,y)$.
 Chu \cite[Theorem 1.1]{C} extended the result to any pair of relatively prime numbers $(a, b)$; furthermore, the solution is unique.
 For a fixed pair of relatively prime numbers $(a,b)\in \mathbb{N}^2$, we say that $(a,b)$ uses Equation \eqref{e1} if \eqref{e1} has a nonnegative solution; otherwise, we say that $(a,b)$ uses Equation \eqref{e2}.
-As a corollary of \cite[Theorem 1.1]{C}, Chu considered which equation is used by the pairs $(F_n, F_{n+1})$ and $(F_n, F_{n+2})$, where $(F_n)_{\ge 1}$ is the Fibonacci sequence, and established new identities involving Fibonacci numbers.
-In particular, \cite[Theorems 1.4 and 1.6]{C} stated that as $n$ grows, the pair $(F_n, F_{n+1})$ uses \eqref{e1} and \eqref{e2} alternatively in groups of three; the same conclusion holds for $(F_n, F_{n+2})$.
-Note that $\gcd(F_n, F_{n+1}) = \gcd(F_n, F_{n+2}) = 1$.
+As a corollary of \cite[Theorem 1.1]{C}, Chu considered which equation is used by the pairs $(F_n, F_{n+1})$ and $(F_n, F_{n+2})$, where $(F_n)_{\ge 1}$ is the Fibonacci sequence\footnote{Note that $\gcd(F_n, F_{n+1}) = \gcd(F_n, F_{n+2}) = 1$.}, and established new identities involving Fibonacci numbers.
+In particular, \cite[Theorems 1.4 and 1.6]{C} stated that the pair $(F_n, F_{n+1})$ uses \eqref{e1} and \eqref{e2} alternatively in groups of three; the same conclusion holds for $(F_n, F_{n+2})$.
+Following the work, Chen et al.\ studied which equation is used by $(F_n^2, F_{n+1}^2)$ and $(F_n^3, F_{n+1}^3)$ and discovered the following identities: for $n\ge 2$,